 “What do you know about? . . . (whatever it is you’re proposing)

-To have your closest family and friends put down your ideas or tell you your goals and ambitions are unachievable isn’t that helpful.
+To have your closest family and friends put down your ideas or tell you your goals and ambitions are unachievable isn’t helpful.

 But the thing is they’re not trying to put you down (which is what it feels like), they’re really trying to help you, to protect you, to save you from what they (without your vision) see as a dangerous or potentially fatal course.